chuckfinca/ASimpleAuthKit/README.md

 ## License

 This package is released under the MIT License.
-See [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.